This post may contain affiliate links. Please read my disclosure policy.

 - Fresh cilantro

 - Pat chicken dry and season with salt and pepper.
 Place in a slow cooker and add 2 cups of salsa verde, or just enough to coat the chicken.
-Set slow cooker to 4 hours on high.
-Check halfway through.
-Depending on how thick your chicken is, it might cook in less time.
+Set slow cooker to 4 hours on high (or Instant Pot for 18 minutes).
+Shred and set aside.

-- Place all ingredients in an instant pot.
+- Place all ingredients in your instant pot.
 Secure the lid and using the "MANUAL" setting, set the Instant Pot to 5 minutes on high pressure.

 - Once five minutes is complete, let the Instant Pot slowly release pressure for at least 10 minutes.
 Turn the valve to release the remaining pressure after 10 minutes.
 Slowly take off the lid and fluff with a fork.
 Taste and adjust seasoning as desired. *If you do not have an Instant Pot, check below for stove-top directions!

-- Place all ingredients into a medium skillet over medium heat.
+- Heat oil in medium skillet over medium heat, and add beef, spices, and salsa.
 Sauté until all of the meat is cooked and no pink remains.
 Taste and adjust seasoning as desired.

 Assemble: